How to Start Print on Demand Shopify Store

 Printful Shopify user review

-The Printful Shopify app is free to install; you only pay for product fulfilment and shipping cost.
+The Printful Shopify app is free to install; you only pay for product fulfillment and shipping costs.

-But the platform has done well regarding the quality of services and product delivery, ensuring retailers’ orders are shipped on time, and customers get the best delivery and product quality.
+However, the platform has performed well regarding the quality of services and product delivery, ensuring retailers’ orders are shipped on time and customers get the best delivery and product quality.

-Printful uses – Embroidered, Direct-to-Garment printing, and Cut and Sew printing, also known as All-Over-Print.
+Printful uses embroidery, direct-to-garment printing, and cut-and-sew printing, also known as all-over-printing.

 Depending on the printing techniques you specify and additional printing or product customization, the total cost of production might increase from the base price.